anjalisilva/MPLNClust/vignettes/Introduction_MPLNClust_variationalEM.md

 # A tour of MPLNClust with variational-EM

 ### Anjali Silva
-### 25 Aug 2020
+### 8 Feb 2022

 ## Introduction

 **MPLNClust** is an R package for model-based clustering based on finite multivariate Poisson-log normal mixture modelling proposed by [Silva et al., 2019](https://pubmed.ncbi.nlm.nih.gov/31311497/).
 It provides functions for parameter estimation via  1) an MCMC-EM framework by [Silva et al., 2019](https://pubmed.ncbi.nlm.nih.gov/31311497/) and 2) a variational Gaussian approximation with EM algorithm by [Subedi and Browne, 2020](https://doi.org/10.1002/sta4.310).
 Information criteria (AIC, BIC, AIC3 and ICL) and slope heuristics (Djump and DDSE, if more than 10 models are considered) are offered for model selection.
 Also included is a function for simulating data from this model.
-An additional functionality is available for displaying and visualizing clustering results. **This document gives a tour of MPLNClust (version 0.1.0) functionalities, here looking at methods of parameter estimation via 2) a variational Gaussian approximation with EM algorithm** by [Subedi and Browne, 2020](https://doi.org/10.1002/sta4.310).
+An additional functionality is available for displaying and visualizing clustering results. **This document gives a tour of MPLNClust (version 0.1.0) functionalities, here looking at methods of parameter estimation via 2) a variational Gaussian approximation with EM algorithm by [Subedi and Browne, 2020](https://doi.org/10.1002/sta4.310)**.
 It was written in R Markdown, using the [knitr](https://cran.r-project.org/package=knitr) package for production.
 For MPLNClust functionalities via 1) an MCMC-EM framework, see the other vignette: A tour of MPLNClust with MCMC-EM.

 See `help(package = "MPLNClust")` for further details and references provided by `citation("MPLNClust")`.
 To download **MPLNClust**, use the following commands: